-Why Move to Atlanta?
+Why should I move to Atlanta?

 The average millennials are looking for several things from their city of choice: nightlife, entertainment, outdoor activities, and a hot job market top the list.
 Atlanta has all this and more.
 Atlanta is becoming a mecca for the arts, populated by the young and hungry; hungry for success, that is.
 Let’s look at a few reasons Atlanta is the place to be for millennials.